 - Joomla Files and Folder permissions: Using cPanel > File Manager or your FTP client, change the permissions of all Joomla folders to 755 and all wp-content to 600, no matter what.

 - index.html in all Joomla folders: Ensure that –there’s a blank (empty) index.html within each folders of your Joomla website.

-Additionally, there are rouge extensions available for free download and use.
+- Rogue Extensions: Additionally, there are rouge extensions available for free download and use.
 These extensions are actually developed for the explicit purpose of infecting a Joomla website, under the guise of doing something useful there.
-A really good idea is to scan the downloaded zip file of the Joomla extension / plugin / module with the antivirus on your local computer.
-If there is a PHP trojan sitting quietly in the extension your anti virus should be able to identify this.
+A really good idea is to scan the downloaded zip file of the Joomla extension, plugin, or module with the antivirus on your local computer.
+If there is a PHP trojan sitting quietly in the extension, your anti virus should be able to identify this.